-Charleston weddings evoke a Southern charm that's both whimsical and romantic.
-With Spanish moss oak trees, a darling downtown, and tons of waterfront views, couples hoping to get married in the South will fall in love with this South Carolina port city.
-Charleston has been a top destination for weddings because it’s filled with these swoon-worthy plantations and other venues that provide a gorgeous setting for ceremonies and receptions!
+Charleston weddings have an undeniable Southern charm that's both whimsical and romantic.
+Filled with Spanish moss oak trees, a darling downtown area (with centuries-old cobblestone streets), and tons of waterfront views, this South Carolina port city will sweep you off your feet if it hasn't already!
+Getting married in Charleston, whether you're from South Carolina or somewhere other than the Palmetto State, has risen in popularity over the last few years.
+And thanks to the city's swoon-worthy garden venues, hip restaurants, riverfront hotspots, and historic locations, there's no shortage of gorgeous settings for your big day.
 If you’re getting married in Charleston and need some help when it comes to browsing Charleston wedding venues or finding accommodations for your guests, we’ve got you covered.
 This go-to Charleston wedding guide will cover everything you need to know about the historic city and will make your planning simple, inspirational, and fun!

-Learn more about Charleston weddings and why you should get married in this charming Southern town.
+Learn more about getting married in Charleston and all the venues to know around this charming Southern town.

 The iconic Southern town is easily accessible for couples and out-of-town guest to visit.
 There are two airports that are both located a short distance from downtown and King Street.
 Charleston International Airport is located about ten miles north of downtown Charleston where Charleston Executive Airport is little further and is about 15 miles away.